Things Hard To Understand Poem by Richard Randolph

 though no one sees them before they die,

-why a wild animal trapped within a cage
+or a wild animal trapped within a cage

-learns to live with its rage--
+learns to love its captors, forget its rage--

 Why one cruel word can cause a heart to burst,

-and strong drink can never quench one's thirst,
+and strong drink can never quench one's thirst.

-why mountain streams blindly seek the sea,
+Why mountain streams blindly seek the sea,

-and silence can whisper a name endlessly.
+and silence can whisper a name endlessly--

 Friday, February 19, 2021